DMovies - Your platform for thought-provoking cinema

 Fluttering wings and a vast spectrum of micro-colours vouch for the visual magnificence of this documentary.
 This is a nature show in its full splendour.
 The plain white cloth becomes a miniature city, a diorama of the forest.
 Its inhabitants are more diverse than the most diverse of human societies.
 They do come in all colours, shapes and forms.
 It is never clear, however, whether they are social animals (like human beings) or lone creatures who barely relate to individuals around them (like film journalists).
 One way or another, they are beautiful to watch.
 This is a delightful doc if you’re in the right mood.
 Just not a deal-breaker.

-Nocturnes shows in the Mare Nostrum section of the 2nd Mediterrane Film Festival, in Malta.
+Nocturnes showed in the Mare Nostrum section of the 2nd Mediterrane Film Festival, in Malta, when this piece was originally written.
 The movie premiered earlier this year in Sundance.
+In selected cinemas on Friday, December 6th.

 By Victor Fraga - 25-06-2024